raspberrypilearning/3D-scene/en/step_6.md

 ## Control your scene with variables

-In this step you will add a variable with a slider to control something in your scene.
-You could use a variable to control graphic effects, sound effects or timing.
+In this step you will add a variable with a slider to control something in your scene such as a graphic effects, sound effects, movement or timing.

 --- task ---
-Think about what you want to be able to control with a variable.

-In this example, the speed variable controls how fast the snowman moves and how fast the snowflake moves and turns:
+Look at the example below.
+The speed variable controls how fast the snowman moves, ********** and how fast the snowflake moves and turns:

 **Winter scene**: [See inside](https://scratch.mit.edu/projects/447121911/editor){:target="_blank"}